When Do You Want To Go?

 It comes as a surprise to many visitors to Antarctica, but polar bears only live in the Arctic - so don’t expect any sightings.
 What you will find, unlike in the Arctic, are penguins - and lots of them.
 Colonies can include tens of thousands of birds, an incredible sight to see.
 In addition to penguins aplenty, over nine types of whales call Antarctica home - and seals are often spotted as well.

 It is only possible to visit Antarctica during the summer months (November to March) when winter ice has begun to melt away making it possible to access.
 This period offers sunlight for almost 24 hours a day, the chance to see penguin chicks and seal pups arrive, and temperatures are at their most comfortable - albeit still cold.
 This is also a great time to head further South and explore more of the Antarctic continent.
-Our Crossing the Antarctic Circle cruise takes you to areas that most visitors to the region never venture.

 When Do You Want To Go?